Ileana Cosânzeana: In tales

 In some tales "Ileana Cosânzeana" is the fairy of the Spring flowers, who gives each flower its perfume, although she also has the power to take it back.
 The elves love her, as do the flowers; even the wind loves Ileana, but he can never catch her.
-In the myth, she is a beautiful princess who is kidnapped by the Zmeu (a Dragon equivalent), who locks her in his castle and waits for her to give in to his marriage proposal.
+In the myth, she is a beautiful princess kidnapped by the Zmeu (a Dragon equivalent), who locks her in his castle and waits for her to give in to his marriage proposal.
 She is saved by Făt-Frumos, who is analogous to Prince Charming.
 Făt-Frumos is tested by many trials as he makes his way to Ileana Cosânzeana.
 Finally, he fights the Zmeu, beats him, and frees Ileana Cosânzeana.
 They both live happily ever after.

-Ileana Cosânzeana is in some tales described to have an elder brother – Verea Viteazul.
+Ileana Cosânzeana is, in some tales, described to have an elder brother – Verea Viteazul.

 In the tale Ileana Cosânzana, din cosita floarea-i canta, noua imparatii asculta ("Ileana Cosanzeana, the Flower that she Has in Her Braided Hair is Singing, Nine Kingdoms are Listening"), princess Ileana Cosanzeana is associated with music by the way of a magical flower that produces heavenly songs.